ashutoshbw/padatika/README.md

 If you have any other question related to Padatika than the following, feel free to open an issue.

+### What does "Padatika" mean?

+It is the transliteration of the Bangla word "পাদটীকা" which means footnote.

 ### Can Padatika can show the footnote content in tooltip when hovering over the references?

 No, I have no plans to implement this in Padatika because it's impossible to implement it in just a few lines of code.
 I believe it's best to use a dedicated solution like [Tippy.js](https://atomiks.github.io/tippyjs/) for this, which appears to be a fantastic library.
 I haven't yet had the opportunity to experiment with it myself.
 If you do, I would greatly appreciate an article where you share your experience.